Wologman/Mental_Health/00_Effective Remote Work Habits.md

 ### Work Methods
 - Music off for the serious stuff, or natural soundtracks like rain, bird-calls or ocean
 - Be proud of my efforts, enjoy the journey, don't focus on past outcomes or even get overly stressed about future outcomes.
 I can only give 100%
-- Use a pomodoro timer, just don't let the app its self become a distraction
+- Use a simple pomodoro timer, just don't let the app its self become a distraction
 - Do small irritating chores as soon as I remember or notice them
 - Don't put off the hard parts until some progress is made, or I'm just too tired
 - If I really need a break, do something positive or productive.
 Exercise, house cleaning, or practice a language on Duo Lingo or read a book in French or Spanish.